A Unified Joint Optimization of Training Sequences and Transceivers Based on Matrix-Monotonic Optimization: Unified Optimization of the Training Sequence and the TPC

 \section{Unified Optimization of the Training Sequence and the TPC}

-Based on the discussions in Section~\ref{Section_Signal_Model}, when having perfect CSI at the transmitter, the matrix-monotonic optimization problem \textbf{P. 10} can be simplified to the following matrix-monotonic optimization \cite{XingTSP201501} which is of the same form as \textbf{P. 3}.
-This fact reveals that there exits a duality between the TPC optimization and training sequence optimization \cite{XingTSP201501}, albeit the constraints in \textbf{P. 3} and \textbf{P. 10} have slightly different physical meanings from a physical perspective.
-Specifically, the constraint in \textbf{P. 3} guarantees having limited total energy for channel estimation.
+Based on the discussions in Section~\ref{Section_Signal_Model}, when having perfect CSI at the transmitter, the matrix-monotonic optimization problem \textbf{P. 10} can be simplified to the following matrix-monotonic optimization \cite{XingTSP201501} which is of the same form as \textbf{P. 3}. { They try to recover the received signals from the noise-contaminated observations of the known training sequence for channel estimation and for data transmission by relying on the known channel matrix, respectively.
+This fact reveals that there exists a conceptual duality between the TPC optimization and training sequence optimization \cite{XingTSP201501}, albeit the constraints in \textbf{P. 3} and \textbf{P. 10} have slightly different physical meanings from a physical perspective. } Specifically, the constraint in \textbf{P. 3} guarantees having limited total energy for channel estimation.
 On the other hand, the constraint in \textbf{P. 10} assures that the maximum power is lower than a specific threshold.